-Faces at Beloit—an online collection of student photographs available on campus computers.
-It was once known as the "mug book."
+Faces at Beloit—an online collection of student photographs available only to those with an employee password.

 Facilities Office--the name of the college department and office formerly known as the Physical Plant.